-During Pontiac’s eight and a half decade long tenure, division offered some extremely popular nameplates.
-Firebird, GTO, and Grand Prix, for instance, were some of the most popular American cars available back in the day.
-Then, there were the likes of Aztek, Le Mans, and even Fiero which messed up with Pontiac’s reputation.
+During Pontiac’s eight and a half decade long tenure, the division offered some extremely popular nameplates.
+The Pontiac Firebird Trans Am, GTO, and Grand Prix, for instance, were some of the most popular American cars available back in the day.
+Then, there were the likes of car models such as the Pontiac Aztek, Le Mans, and even Fiero which messed up with Pontiac’s reputation.
 Yet, people still remember them for their role in destroying the automaker.
 This time, however, we’ll focus on those forgotten Pontiacs that probably deserved better.
 Cars that never lingered for long, and left the stage before they were given the chance to make an impact.

 Of course, Tempest would disappear that very same year, but GT-37 would go on for another year.
 On Pontiac LeMans this time.
 LeMans actually took over Pontiac’s intermediate segment with T-37 serving as entry-level model.
 Pillared coupe yet again became a home to GT-37 package, but performance left a lot to be desired.
 400 cu in V8, which wasn’t GTO-exclusive any more, delivered 265 horsepower with 2-barrel carb or 330 hp in 4-barrel setup for 1970.
 Figures fell to 215 and 300 ponies respectively, the following year.
 In similar fashion, 455 cu in V8 became available in 1971.
 Basic 4-barrel version of the strongest Pontiac V8 generated 325 ponies, while HO option raised 335 horses.